North East Surnames: Nesbit to Noble

-The seventeenth and eighteenth century Nicholsons of West Rainton in County Durham are a significant part of the ancestry of Queen Elizabeth II.
+The seventeenth and eighteenth century Nicholsons of West Rainton in County Durham are a significant part of the ancestry of our late queen, Elizabeth II.
 A Jean Nicholson (also sometimes using the spelling Nicholsen) was the dowager Countess of the late 8th Earl of Strathmore.

 Click on the image below to see the full family tree.

 Nicholson was the 11th most numerous name in Westmorland in the 1881 census.
 It was 17th in Cumberland; 33rd in Northumberland and 36th in County Durham but did not make it into the top fifty names for Yorkshire; Lancashire or Cheshire.

 There were 25,505 people of this name in the 1881 census of which 4,904 resided in Yorkshire; 2,806 in Lancashire; 2,786 in Durham; 1,615 in Northumberland; 1,514 in Cumberland and 494 in Westmorland.
 Scotland was home to 5,693 Nicholsons.
 Others were spread across the midlands and south, notably in and around London.
 There were only 137 people of this name in Wales.